 New students are notified by mail about how to open their student email account.
 From admission to graduation, all students are expected to regularly check and respond to e-mail communication from College faculty and staff.
-Detailed instructions on how to sync HCC e-mail with mobile friendly apps is available online.
 Check spam filters to ensure important communication is received.